-Mardi Gras 2020 is almost here and that means its time for costumes, beads, and a lot of celebration!
-However, just what is Mardi Gras?
-Well, we’re here to give you some Mardi Gras history and some great ideas of where to celebrate Fat Tuesday 2020.
-Discover this wonderful celebration and some glamping sites perfect to head away to if you want to be close to the action and have a truly unforgettable experience this year for Fat Tuesday.
+Mardi Gras 2023 is almost here and that means it’s time for costumes, beads, and a lot of celebration!
+Just what is Mardi Gras or Fat Tuesday and where does it come from?
+Well, we’re here to give you some Mardi Gras history and some great ideas of where to celebrate Fat Tuesday, on February 21st, 2023.
+Discover this wonderful celebration and perfect glamping sites to head to if you want to be close to the action and have a truly unforgettable experience this year for Fat Tuesday.

-Your overview of Mardi Gras history and just what does Mardi Gras mean in English?
+Your overview of Mardi Gras history and just what Mardi Gras means in English?

-Mardi Gras in the US dates back to 1703, when the tradition was brought to what is now Mobile, Alabama, by French explorers sent by Louis XIV to defend the then territory of Louisiana in the New World.
-They held the first organized celebration there in Louisiana, starting a tradition which stems from the Christian feasts of the Epiphany otherwsie known as Three Kings Day.
+So what is “Fat Tuesday”?
+Fat Tuesday is French for Mardi Gras and culminates with a large celebration on Shrove Tuesday.
+In the US Mardi Gras dates back to 1703 when the tradition was brought to what is now Mobile, Alabama.
+The French explorers sent by Louis XIV to defend the then territory of Louisiana in the New World brought the tradition with them.
+They held the first organized celebration in Louisiana, starting a tradition that stems from the Christian feasts of the Epiphany otherwise known as Three Kings Day.

 So what does Mardi Gras mean in English?
-The French-English translation is of course ‘Fat Tuesday’ which makes reference to the traditional practice of eating fatty foods before a period of fasting for Lent.
+The French-English Mardi Gras translation ‘Fat Tuesday’ makes reference to the traditional practice of eating fatty foods before a period of fasting for Lent.

-Lent is a religious period marked with repentance, somberness, and giving up habits or pleasures to prepare for the dark Good Friday and subsequent happy Easter Sunday in the Christian tradition.
-Fat Tuesday is the last day to party it up with food, drink, music, and dancing before Lent begins.
+In the Christian tradition, Lent is a religious period in preparation for Good Friday and the subsequent Easter Sunday.
+Mardi Gras 2023 is the last day to celebrate it with food, drink, music, and dancing before the fasting of Lent begins.

-When is Mardi Gras 2020?
-This year it will be Frebruary 25th.
+So when is Fat Tuesday?
+This year it will be February 21st.

-Local groups, known as Mystic Societies or Krewes, organize parades, masked balls, and parties that are super unique.
+Local groups, known as Mystic Societies or Krewes, organize unique parades, masked balls, and parties.
 With good food, dancing, costumes, and beads, this celebration is a must-see.
 In recent years, more Mardi Gras celebrations are discouraging single-use plastic and glitter (a harmful micro-plastic for marine life) in an effort to become more environmentally conscious.

-This rental for tent camping Mobile, AL is tucked away for quality privacy and has access to gorgeous beaches, a nature preserve, and great trails for hiking and biking.
+Rentals in Mobile, AL are tucked away in beautiful nature.
+You’ll find privacy, access to gorgeous beaches, a nature preserve, and great trails for hiking and biking.
 After heading into Mobile for the Mardi Gras parade on Tuesday, enjoy glamping in Alabama for a few more days on the gulf for a well-rounded vacation.
-What is Mardi Gras like in Albama?
-Tell us after you discover even more cabins in Mobile, Alabama.
+What is Mardi Gras like in Alabama?
+Tell us after you discover even more cozy cabins in Mobile, Alabama.

-Celebrate Fat Tuesday 2020 with the very best cabin rentals in Louisiana for the New Orleans parade
+Celebrate Madri Gras 2023 with the very best cabin rentals in Louisiana for the New Orleans parade